An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Algorithm

 \subsection{Initialization}

 Since the proposed model~\cref{proposed_varpro} is nonconvex, an output of \cref{Alg:proposed} is an approximation for one of the local minima of the energy functional $\cE (\tH, \alpha)$.
 The corresponding local minimum is sensitive to the choice of an initial guess $(\tH^{(0)}, \alpha^{(0)})$ of \cref{Alg:proposed}~\cite{YL:2020}.
 Here, we deal with some ways to choose initial guesses of \cref{Alg:proposed} that yield satisfactory results.
-We note that the same issue was considered for the Askham--Kutz model in~\cite[section~3.2]{AK:2018}.
+We note that the same issue was considered for the $\ell^2$-optimized DMD model in~\cite[section~3.2]{AK:2018}.
 Choosing $\tH^{(0)}$ is straightforward; we simply set $\tH^{(0)} = H$.
 Then we clearly have $\tH^{(0)} \in \cS_H^{\circ}$.
 Meanwhile, choosing $\alpha^{(0)}$ is relatively complicated.

-The first simple strategy for choosing $\alpha^{(0)}$ is to adopt the initialization scheme~\cite[Algorithm~4]{AK:2018} designed for the Askham--Kutz model.
+The first simple strategy for choosing $\alpha^{(0)}$ is to adopt the initialization scheme~\cite[Algorithm~4]{AK:2018} designed for the $\ell^2$-optimized DMD model.
 The initialization routine~\cite[Algorithm~4]{AK:2018} solves a finite difference approximation of the target linear dynamical system~\cref{dynamic} using the given time series $X$.
-Since the Askham--Kutz model and the proposed model shares the same target linear dynamical system~\cref{dynamic}, we may adopt the initialization routine proposed by Askham and Kutz without modification.
+Since the $\ell^2$-optimized DMD model and the proposed model shares the same target linear dynamical system~\cref{dynamic}, we may adopt the initialization routine proposed by Askham and Kutz without modification.

-The second strategy is to regard \cref{Alg:proposed} as a postprocessing step for the Askham--Kutz model.
-That is, we set $\alpha^{(0)}$ as the output of the Askham--Kutz model equipped with the same data $X$.
-Then, starting from the output of the Askham--Kutz model, \cref{Alg:proposed} will find an output that is more suitable for multiplicative noise according to the proposed model~\cref{proposed_varpro}.
+The second strategy is to regard \cref{Alg:proposed} as a postprocessing step for the $\ell^2$-optimized DMD model.
+That is, we set $\alpha^{(0)}$ as the output of the $\ell^2$-optimized DMD model equipped with the same data $X$.
+Then, starting from the output of the $\ell^2$-optimized DMD model, \cref{Alg:proposed} will find an output that is more suitable for multiplicative noise according to the proposed model~\cref{proposed_varpro}.

-It is not clear that which of the two initialization strategies for $\alpha^{(0)}$ explained above results in better output than the other.
+It is not clear which of the two initialization strategies for $\alpha^{(0)}$ explained above results in better output than the other.
 To obtain a better result, we can do the following procedure: we run \cref{Alg:proposed} twice with the above-mentioned initialization schemes, then pick the one with smaller energy value $\cE(\tH, \alpha)$ among the outputs.
 This procedure is summarized in \cref{Alg:proposed_full}.